 4. Every Other Food On The Planet.
 Ok, that’s an exaggeration, but there are studies associating vitamin C, coffee, wine, tea, blueberries and any other thing that has flavonoids in it with lower blood pressure.

 5. Regular Exercise of Any Kind.
 Aerobic or anaerobic.
-Weightlifting for ten minutes a week, or swimming for two hours, or walking or cycling or anything: all are associated with drops in blood pressure.
+Weightlifting for ten minutes a week, swimming for two hours, walking, cycling, or anything all all, really.
+All are associated with drops in blood pressure.
 Just get yourself out of the house/office once in a while and DO something.

 The whole story is that a low-salt diet is far more closely associated with health risks than with health benefits.
-If you’re hypertensive, with a blood pressure of, say 156 over 95, is getting all the way down to 151 over 92 really worth the dangers of chronically low sodium intake?
+If you’re hypertensive, with a blood pressure of say 156/95, is getting that all the way down to 151/92 really worth the dangers of chronically low sodium intake?
 Is it even worth denying yourself the enjoyment of salted food?
 Let’s see…

 1. Here a low-salt diet–just for seven days–increased insulin resistance in the participants.
 Oh dear.
 That’s diabetes risk right there–and we all know how good diabetes is for your heart.

 2. These folks had lots of fun in their study.
-They found that drastic reductions of sodium had a small effect on those with hypertension, and almost no effect on those without hypertension.
-You might be thinking Oh well if I’ve got hypertension then I should go for it!
+They found that drastic reductions of sodium had a small effect on those with hypertension and almost no effect on those without hypertension.
+You might be thinking Oh!
+Well, if I’ve got hypertension then I should go for it just to be safe!
 But before you do that, read the whole study and look at how the low-salt dieters, in addition to slightly lowering their blood pressure, also got to enjoy elevated triglycerides, higher LDL counts, and increases in the stress hormones coursing through their bodies.